International Internship program

 - The company supervisor has to complete an online evaluation form at the end of the internship or at the end of the CEMS mandated minimum 8-week period.

-- Students planning to graduate in 2021 must start the internship on the second Monday of September 2021 at the latest and finalize the internship by the first Sunday of November 2021.
+- Students planning to graduate in 2021 must start the internship on 4 October at the latest and finalize it by 5 December at the latest.

 Registration and Validation

 - Students must register their internship before its’ start in their private zone on cems.org for validation, providing the necessary information.